GoogleCloudPlatform/getting-started-php/README.md

 [![Build Status][travis-badge]][travis-link]

-This repository contains the complete sample code for the PHP Getting Started on Google Cloud Platform tutorials.
-Please refer to the tutorials for instructions on configuring, running, and deploying these samples.
+This repository contains the code for getting started with PHP on Google Cloud Platform.
+Please follow the tutorials for instructions on using these samples.

-  * [Getting started on PHP][getting-started]
+  * [Getting started with PHP][getting-started]
+  * [Authenticating users on PHP][authenticate-users]
   * [Session handling with PHP][sessions]

 ## Contributing changes